Agros, Cyprus: Rose bushes cultivation

-Agros roses bush - of the species Rosa damascena – owe its proliferation to the late Nearchos Klirides who in 1917 as a school teacher in his native village of Agros founded the Pupils Association for the Dissemination of the Rose Bush and introduced an incentive scheme targeting the expansion of the cultivation of the rose bush with the aim of producing rose water.
+The Agros rose bush—of the species Rosa damascena—owes its proliferation to the late Nearchos Klirides, who founded the Pupils Association for the Dissemination of the Rose Bush in 1917.
+The organization encouraged the expansion of rose bush cultivation with the aim of producing rose water.
 According to Klirides vision, this would contribute to a substantial improvement of the standard of living of the local community.

-In May, visitor-volunteers participate for the gathering of the roses.
+In May, visitor and volunteers participate for the gathering of the roses.